selenajoetwilliams/fer_image_classifier/README.md

 # fer_image_classifier

-Adapting a basic image classifier from the pytorch documentation to handle facial expression recognition
+This is a simple CNN architecture for facial expression recognition using the FER 2013 Dataset

+Thank you to Ifrah Idrees & the Brown University Humans to Robots lab for your mentoring and support in this project!